vennictus/cslipy/README.md

 ---

 > 💻 **Tired of wasting hours setting up C++ in VS Code on Windows?**
-Meet **cslipy** – a tiny script that automates the boring stuff: installing MSYS2, setting up MinGW, wiring compilers to PATH, and dropping ready-to-go tasks in VS Code.
+Meet **cslipy** – a tiny script that automates the boring stuff: installing MSYS2, setting up MinGW, wiring compilers to PATH, and testing it while at it.
 No tutorials, no confusing docs, no broken configs.
 Just **download → run → code**.

 ---

 ## 🚀 Features
 - ✅ **One-command setup** for C++ dev on Windows
 - ⚡ Installs & configures **MSYS2 + MinGW-w64** (the real deal compilers)
-- 🖥️ Prepares **Visual Studio Code** with tasks/launch.json for easy builds
 - 🔧 Includes a **Hello World test** to confirm everything works
 - 🛠️ Adds **g++/gdb** globally so you can use them anywhere in the terminal
 - 🕶️ Minimal, no bloat – just a clean toolchain